Hurricane Idalia takes aim at Florida as evacuations ordered, schools close

 DeSantis expanded a state of emergency to cover 46 Florida counties.
 He first issued a state of emergency on Saturday for 33 of the state's 67 counties to ensure communities "have time to prepare for the storm system which could have impacts along the Gulf Coast next week."

-His office said over the weekend the Florida National Guard was mobilizing 1,100 personnel to support areas of the state that are impacted.
-Additionally, 12 aircraft and 2,400 high wheel vehicles were being mobilized.
+The Florida National Guard says it is deploying 5,500 personnel to support areas of the state that are impacted.
+Additionally, 14 aircraft, 2,400 high-wheel vehicles and 23 small watercraft were being mobilized.

+North Carolina Gov. Roy Cooper also declared a state of emergency ahead of Hurricane Idalia, as did Georgia Gov. Brian Kemp.

+"We are taking every precaution ahead of Hurricane Idalia's landfall tomorrow, and I am taking this additional executive action to ensure state assets are ready to respond," Kemp said Tuesday in a news release.

 Parts of Florida's west coast and the Florida Panhandle — as well as southeast Georgia and the eastern Carolinas — could see up to 8 inches of rainfall from Tuesday through Thursday, with up to 12 inches possible mostly in areas near where the storm makes landfall, the National Hurricane Center says.
 That could lead to flash and urban flooding, "some of which may be locally significant."